-Go to http://www.healthwise.net/patientEd
+Go to https://www.healthwise.net/patientEd

-Enter D865 in the search box to learn more about "TV - Considering Less TV Time for Your Child."
+Enter D865 in the search box to learn more about "Considering Less Screen Time for Your Child: Care Instructions".

 Current as of: May 12, 2017

 & Kathleen Romito, MD - Family Medicine & Susan C. Kim, MD - Pediatrics & Louis Pellegrino, MD - Developmental Pediatrics

-©2006-2016 Healthwise, Incorporated.
+©2006-2018 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.